Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Data

 Spectra cannot be obtained for objects closer than 55 arcsec within a single spectroscopic tile due to the finite size of the fibers.
 To correct for these ``collisions'', the redshift of an object that failed to be measured would be assigned to be the same as the nearest successfully observed one.
 Both fiber collision corrections and K-corrections have been made in NYU-VAGC \citep{Blanton:2004aa}.
 The collision corrections applied here are different from what has been suggested in \cite{Zehavi:2004zn}.
 However, the effect should be small since we are using relatively large scale which are less affected by the collision corrections.

 We construct the radial selection function as a cubic spline fit to the observed number density histogram with the width $\Delta z=0.01$.
 The NYU-VAGC provides the description of the geometry and completeness of the survey in terms of spherical polygons.
 We adopt it as the angular selection function of our sample.
 We drop the regions with completeness below $60\%$ to avoid unobserved plates \citep{Zehavi:2004zn}.
-The Southern Galactic Cap region is also dropped.
+The Southern Galactic Cap (SGC) region is also dropped because it consists of three non-contiguous stripes in all, and only half as many mocks are available if we include the SGC in our analysis.